PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Introduction

-Depending on privilege levels, steganalysis can be categorized as passive or active~\cite{amritha2016removal}.
-Passive steganalysis algorithms aim to determine whether an image contains a secret message or not.
-Most passive algorithms look for features associated with a particular steganography technique (non-blind).
-On the other hand, active steganalysis algorithms, also called stego firewalls~\cite{voloshynovskiy2002stegowall}, have the privilege to modify images so that the secret message can no longer be recovered~\cite{amritha2016removal}.
-However, the images coming out of active steganalysis need to appear as nearly unchanged as possible because not all images are stego images.
-That is, a good active steganalysis technique should aim to remove a secret message as much as possible with a low degree of visual degradation on a stego image.
-The full scheme of steganography and active steganalysis is depicted in Fig. \ref{fig:activesteganalysis}.
+Steganalysis is the detection, extraction, or destruction of a secret message hidden in a stego image~\cite{johnson1998steganalysis,bachrach2011image}.
+Depending upon the privilege levels, steganalysis can be categorized as passive or active~\cite{amritha2016removal}.
+Passive steganalysis algorithms aim to determine whether an image contains a secret message.
+Most passive steganalysis algorithms look for features associated with a particular steganography technique (i.e., non-blind technique).
+However, active steganalysis algorithms involve blind techniques having the privilege to modify images.
+Active steganalysis represents the techniques used to extract and/or remove secret messages.
+However, most active steganalysis approaches try to remove the secret messages because extracting the exact messages is difficult in general cases~\cite{karaman2012application}.
+The original images processed after using active steganalysis must be nearly as unchanged as possible because not all images are stego images.
+That is, a good active steganalysis technique should aim to remove a secret message as much as possible while introducing minimal changes to the appearance of the image.
+To that end, we propose a new method of removing the secret image by restoring the distribution of the stego image to that of the original cover image.
+In Fig.~\ref{fig:activesteganalysis}, we illustrate an overview of steganography and active steganalysis with symbols of each process and material.
+The contributions of this paper are as follows:

-The deep-learning steganographic methods are not easily detectable by conventional passive steganalysis since the deep-learning methods are an attempt to maintain the pixel distribution of an image to the greatest extent~\cite{hayes2017generating,dong2018invisible}.
-Furthermore, the robustness of stego images generated by the deep-learning methods against conventional active steganalysis is demonstrated in Yu~\shortcite{yu2018integrated}.

-We propose a new way of removing the secret image as much as possible with minimal change to the appearance of the image.
-The contributions of our work are as follows:

-\begin{itemize}[leftmargin=5.5mm, labelindent=7.5mm,labelsep=3.3mm] \item To the best of our knowledge, this is the first method that is effective in removing a secret image encoded by steganography methods based on deep-learning.
-Experimentally, we show that our approach outperforms conventional active steganalysis on stego images produced by deep-learning as well as conventional steganography.
+\begin{itemize} \item To the best of our knowledge, this is the first method that effectively removes secret hidden images using a DL based steganography method.
+This is the first study utilizing DL to restore stego images to the original cover images.
+We present a theoretical formulation of the problem and its objectives.
+Furthermore, we experimentally show the possibility of using our approach as a passive steganalysis technique.

-\item We propose a novel structure consisting of an $\textit{analyzer}$ and $\textit{eraser}$.
-The $\textit{analyzer}$ is trained in an end-to-end manner.
-From it, we extract the distribution of each pixel and the edge areas of the image via a single neural network.
-The $\textit{eraser}$ is used to adaptively remove the suspicious traces pixel by pixel using the analyzed results from $\textit{Analyzer}$.
+\item We assume a real-world situation in which access to either the cover image or the secret image is not allowed.
+Our framework only utilizes a dataset commonly associated with the target society (neither the cover image nor the secret image itself).